behu-kea/ITA23-2-sem/CS101/01-kotlin-intro.md

 ### Opgave 7 - level 2

-Write a program that prompts the user to provide a number, computes the half of the number and prints the result with a friendly message
+Create a function that prompts the user to provide a number, computes the half of the number and prints the result with a friendly message

-### Question 6.3 - level 2
+### Opgave 8 - level 2

-Write a Java program that accepts two integers from the user and then  prints the sum, the difference, the product, the average, the distance  (the difference between integer), the maximum (the larger of the two  integers), the minimum (smaller of the two integers)
+Write a Java program that accepts two integers from the user and then prints

+- the sum
+- the difference
+- the product
+- the average
+- the distance  (the difference between integer)
+- the maximum (the larger of the two  integers)
+- the minimum (smaller of the two integers)

 Here is an example: